-1. When planning a flight, especially below 1,500 feet AGL, carefully crosscheck available charts for the presence of MTRs and avoid them when possible.
+- 1. When planning a flight, especially below 1,500 feet AGL, carefully crosscheck available charts for the presence of MTRs and avoid them when possible.
 Only VR routes are depicted on sectional charts.
-SR and IR routes are not shown!

-2. MTR corridors are not depicted on sectional charts; only the centerline of the route is shown.
-The actual corridor along the route is normally 5 NM on either side of the centerline.

-3. When flying in close proximity to MTRs, contact the nearest Flight Service Station (FSS) for current flight activity along the route.

-4. If you must operate near or through an MTR, do so above 1,500 feet AGL, and maintain a vigilant watch for aircraft.

-5. When crossing an MTR, plan on crossing perpendicular to the route.

-6. If you see a military aircraft, assume he does not see you.

-7. Wake turbulence from heavy, high-speed aircraft is severe!
+SR, IR, and the local Monster routes are not shown! - 2.
+MTR corridors are not depicted on sectional charts; only the centerline of the route is shown.
+The actual corridor along the route is normally 5 NM on either side of the centerline. - 3.
+When flying in close proximity to MTRs, contact the nearest Flight Service Station (FSS) for current flight activity along the route. - 4.
+If you must operate near or through an MTR, do so above 1,500 feet AGL, and maintain a vigilant watch for aircraft. - 5.
+When crossing an MTR, do so perpendicular to the route. - 6.
+If you see a military aircraft, assume they do not see you. - 7.
+Wake turbulence from heavy, high-speed aircraft is severe!

+C-5 at less than 1⁄2 mile